-The site has good access directly from a main travel route and has a nearby bus stop on Yarm Road.
+Proximity to Roads: Excellent Proximity to Public Transport: Excellent The site has good access directly from a main travel route and has a nearby bus stop on Yarm Road.
+The Yarm Road links to the nearby A66.

 Agricultural Land, Whessoe Oil and Gas Limited, Electric Sub Station.
 Risk of contamination unknown due to former uses.
 Site is becoming an established prestige employment area and other uses would not be suitable.